dart-lang/sdk/tools/bots/README.md

 ]
 ```

-A step that uses the script `tools/test.py` either explicitely or by default is
+A step that uses the script `tools/test.py` either explicitly or by default is
 called a "test step".
 Test steps must include the `-n` command line argument to
 select one of the named configurations defined in the `configurations` section.